kkvasova/irps_model/README.md

 Z = Z_{Sun, \alpha} \cdot 10^{[\alpha/H]}
 ```
 #### Mass conservation
-What are the processes and properties which affect the elemental evolution in the galactic scope?
+What are processes and properties which affect the elemental evolution in the galactic scope?
 First, it is gas _g_ and stars _s_ total mass conservation:

 ```math
 \frac{dg}{dt}=F-E-\frac{ds}{dt}
 ```

 where _F_, _E_ - gas inflow and gas outlflow in the system.
-Dark matter is omitted in the chemical evolution and equations as well.
+Dark matter is omitted in the chemical evolution and equations.

 #### Star formation and galactic gas loss
 The heaviest stars live the shortest lives: their core-collapse deaths are responsible for &alpha;-elements main contribution.
-Taking into account elements produced from only this process allows to use so called _instantaneous recycling approximation_.
+Taking into account elements produced from only this process allows to use so-called _instantaneous recycling approximation_.
-From this, as we need to make a guess about the term ds/dt (s = &lambda; S, for still existing stars only; S - total mass of ever born stars), which we recall here from star formation history, &psi; ~ g, from Kennicutt-Schmidt law (1953):
+From this, as we need to make a guess about the term ds/dt (s = &lambda; S, for still existing stars only; S - total mass of ever born stars), which we recall here from star formation history &psi; from Kennicutt-Schmidt law (1953) (&psi; ~ g):

 ```math
 \frac{ds}{dt}=(1-R) \psi =\lambda \psi =\beta g
 ```
 where &lambda; - locked-in-stars mass, _R_ - fraction of already dead stars, &beta; - star formation efficiency (efficiency of how effectively gas can be transformed into stars).
-As star formation includes birth of massive stars too, the gas outflow from the system should be proportional with mass-loading factor &eta; to star formation as well:
+As star formation includes birth of massive stars too, the gas outflow from the system should be proportional with a mass-loading factor &eta; to star formation as well:

 ```math
 E = \eta \beta g + E'_s